 The Lime Tree has become an iconic Kenmare food experience.
 The dinner-only restaurant is housed inside a beautiful old building that dates back to 1832.

 Inside the heritage cottage, you’ll find a rustic yet modern restaurant serving high-quality food.
-Open for dinner every night of the week, the menu is dominated by tasty fish and lamb dishes with locally sourced fresh ingredients.
+Open for dinner every night of the week, the menu is dominated by fish and lamb dishes meticulously crafted from locally sourced fresh ingredients.

-The wine list is extensive with bottles from all the best regions around the world.
-The interior is cosy with exposed stone walls heated by a wood fire.
+The wine list is extensive, with bottles from all the best regions around the world.
+The interior is cosy, with exposed stone walls and an enchanting wood fire,

 3. Mulcahy’s (one of our favourite restaurants in Kenmare)

-You’ll find Mulcahy’s right on the main street in Kenmare where it serves up incredibly fresh ingredients with a mix of Mediterranean and traditional Irish flare.
+You’ll find Mulcahy’s on Main Street in Kenmare, where it serves up incredibly fresh ingredients with a mix of Mediterranean and traditional Irish flare.

-The dimly lit interior with low hanging light bulbs gives it a pretty sophisticated atmosphere.
+The dimly lit interior with low-hanging lights give the restaurant a sophisticated atmosphere.
 It’s definitely the perfect place for a cosy dinner with friends or a romantic date with your partner.

-The bar is also known for mixing up some quality cocktails, so you could easily enjoy a drink at the bar before nipping in for your meal.
+The bar is also known for mixing up some quality cocktails.
+Enjoy a drink at the bar before sitting down for your meal.